 Directors can be appointed for up to two four-year terms.

 If you are interested in applying to become a director, please contact our Executive Director.

 Sarah is an economist and financial regulator who has also worked in international development, at Save the Children and VSO.
-She has senior management experience in both the public and third sectors and, in addition to pursuing her enthusiasm for local community through being Chair of The Barnes Fund and Walsingham Lodge Trust, is currently a member of the Board of Oxfam’s Enterprise Development Programme and has previously served as trustee at George Williams College (which trains youth leaders) and at the London Early Years Foundation (a social enterprise providing community nurseries).
+She has senior management experience in both the public and third sectors.
+In addition to pursuing her enthusiasm for local community through being Chair of The Barnes Fund and Walsingham Lodge Trust, Sarah is currently a member of the Board of Oxfam’s Enterprise Development Programme and has previously served as trustee at George Williams College (which trains youth leaders) and at the London Early Years Foundation (a social enterprise providing community nurseries).

 Nominated by Churches Together in Barnes

 Maria’s professional career has been in Social Work and Counselling.
 She brings knowledge and experience of statutory and independent/voluntary social care systems, having worked in a variety of settings and served as a Trustee for another charity.
 She is familiar with the needs of the elderly, and the Assessment and Safeguarding of vulnerable children and adults.
 Maria is the Barnes Fund and Walsingham Lodge Trust Designated Safeguarding Trustee.

 After 25 years in financial services within complex multinational, multi-cultured organisations and ten years in various charities as strategic advisor, founder or trustee, Nicolas brings local knowledge gained from his role as trustee of another local charity; from setting up a school in the parish; and from fund-raising and volunteer work.
 Nicolas is Chair of the Investment Committee.